MartKac/LikttGameEngine/README.md

 main.createActor(name, x, y)
 main.moveActorWithConsideringWalls(name, 10, 0)
 ```
-This will move the actor with name `Actor1` by 10 pixels.
+This will move the actor with name `Actor1` by 10 pixels if there is not any wall.

 ### Creating walls
 If you dont want the player to leave the canvas, or to not go outside some areas, then use Walls